 1. Keep it simple.

 Your visitors should be able to understand the message your infographic is trying to impart with a quick glance.
 Before you start designing your masterpiece, be sure to pick a singular focus, then begin looking for data that will support your topic.
 If possible, try to break down your message into one, strong sentence.
 From there, you can use data, graphics, and text to support what you’re trying to say.
 Less is more.
-Here’s an example of a simple infographic we designed for DYL, titled, A Day in the Life of a Sales Beast:
+Here’s an example of a simple infographic we designed for the Peter G. Peterson Foundation about the national debt.

 2. Create an attention-grabbing headline.

 Just like a film or novel, the title of your work is very important.
 Take time to create an effective title that accurately describes what the reader can expect to find.
 It’s also important to take note of the design of your title, as it should be attention-grabbing in terms of both copywriting and design.
 Your title should lead with the promise of new and valuable information.
 Here’s a great example by Brett Janes at Zippi.
 The title offers great reward, in only 5 days.
 Who could pass that up?
 Titles that pose a question, include numbers, or offers comparisons often drive more views as they create curiosity.

 Once you’ve established your infographic focus, it’s time to decide how you will tell your story.
 A compelling infographic will present readers with information that will open their minds to new ideas, make them question their prior beliefs or fill the gaps in their knowledge on your topic.
 Infographics that can grab visitors attention, then surprise them along the way, are much more likely to be remembered, recognized and shared.
 Your story should also be backed with reputable quotes, testimonials, facts and of course, good data.